Asymptotically Optimal Scheduling of Multiple Parallelizable Job Classes: Scheduling Parallelizable Jobs in Regimes

-\srptsub* \begin{proof} Consider the case where $\ell=2$ with $c_1=1$, $c_2=k$, and $\mu_2 > \mu_1$.
+That is, SERPT can be strictly suboptimal in the \shw regime. \end{restatable} \begin{proof} Consider the case where $\ell=2$ with $c_1=1$, $c_2=k$, and $\mu_2 > \mu_1$.
 We can easily see that the mean response time of class 2 jobs goes to 0 under SERPT in the \shw regime.
 Hence, to prove the suboptimality of SERPT, we must show that $\kinfty \E\left[T_1^{\LPF}\right] < \kinfty \E\left[T_1^{\SERPT}\right]$.
 Lemma \ref{lem:shw:in:opt} shows that, under LPF in the \bhw regime, the mean response time of a class 1 job converges to $\frac{1}{\mu_1}$.
 We will show that SERPT does not attain this lower bound on the mean response time of class 1 jobs in the \bhw regime.

 We consider the case where $\mu_2 > \mu_1$, so SERPT gives strict priority to class 2 jobs.
 Consider the behavior of one particular class 1 job.
 This class 1 job will be served for some random amount of time, $S_1$.
 The queueing time of the job is therefore \emph{at least} the amount of time spent waiting behind class 2 jobs that arrive during its $S_1$ time in service.
-We define $A^2_{S_1}$ to be the number of class 2 arrivals during a (random) class 1 service time.
+We define $A^{(2)}_{S_1}$ to be the number of class 2 arrivals during a (random) class 1 service time.
 We can then write

-Clearly, each $S_{2_i}$ is i.i.d, and also independent of $A^2_{S_1}$, so we have
+Clearly, each $S_{2_i}$ is i.i.d, and also independent of $A^{(2)}_{S_1}$, so we have

 We can then see that

 Thus,

 and